-The Hunter Regional Plan 2036 is the NSW Government’s strategy for guiding land use planning decisions for the Hunter Region.
+The Far West Regional Plan 2036 is the NSW Government's strategy for guiding land use planning decisions for the Far West Region for the next 20 years.

 The purpose of this Implementation Plan is to: